 - Land cover refers to the coverage of land (e.g. crops, grass, broad-leaved forest, or built-up area),

 - Land use indicates the socioeconomic use of land (e.g. agriculture, forestry, recreation or residential use).

 LUCAS stands for the Land Use and Coverage Area frame Survey.
 EUROSTAT has carried out this survey every 3 years since 2006 to identify changes in land use and cover in the European Union.
 LUCAS surveys are carried out in situ; this means that observations are made and registered in the field all over the EU.
-The latest published LUCAS survey dates from 2012 and covers all the then 27 EU countries and observations at more than 270 000 points.
+The latest published LUCAS survey dates from 2015 and covers all the then 28 EU countries and observations at more than 270 000 points in the field.

 How do the surveys work?

 Surveyors examine land cover and land use, irrigation management and structural elements in the landscape.
 The points at which measurements are taken can fall on all land cover types (cropland, grassland, forest, built-up areas, transport networks, etc.).
 A 500 gram topsoil sample is taken at one out of 10 points.
 The sample is analysed in a laboratory and used to:

 - assess environmental factors

 - update European soil maps

 - measure the quantity of organic carbon in the soil.